 When dfdl:lengthKind is 'implicit', the length is determined in terms of the type of the element and its schema-specified properties.

-For complex elements, 'implicit' means the length is determined by the combined lengths of the contained children, that is the ComplexContent region.
-However, note that alignment regions inside the ComplexContent region may be of different lengths depending on the ComplexContent's starting position alignment.
+For complex elements, 'implicit' means the length is determined by the combined lengths of the contained children, that is the ComplexValue region, and the ElementUnused region is of size 0.
+However, note that alignment regions inside the contained children within the ComplexValue region may be of different lengths depending on the ComplexValue's starting position alignment.

 For simple elements the length is fixed and is given in Table 18 Length in Bits for SimpleTypes when dfdl:lengthKind is 'implicit'.